Rail transport in Japan: Categories of railway

 Most railway operations in Japan are Category 1.
 Examples of Category 2 railway businesses include most operations of the Japan Freight Railway Company (JR Freight) and the JR Tōzai Line operation of the West Japan Railway Company (JR West).
 Examples of Category 3 railway businesses include the Kōbe Rapid Transit Railway company and the government of Aomori Prefecture with regards to the Aoimori Railway.

 Common features of Japanese railways

 Gauge

-The rail system of Japan consists of the following (as of 2009):